raghavdalmia1712/github101/README.md

 Day 4
 Designed the functioning and workflow of the flappy bird clone.
 Installed the required modules.
 Defined the global variables for the same.

+Day 5
+Worked out the features of the game.
+And used photoshop the graphics of the game.
+Completed the full lined code for the game.